AltitudeMapdev/Issues/README.md

 Issues
 ======

 Hi, and welcome to the Issue Repo.
-This is where you report issues that may be occurring on the server.
+This is where you report issues that may be occurring on the server or any other Altitude services.

 ======